pedro-moreira-ibm/bob_workshop_portugal/watsonx-orchestrate-labs/ask-hr/assets/hands-on-lab-askHR.md

 <img width="700" height="700" alt="image" src="https://github.com/user-attachments/assets/9a3ab2f0-0dd6-40d7-8003-475d90668924" />
 </div>

-The agent recognized that to solve this task, it would not require one of the tools we previously tested.
-Instead, it found the answer on the "Employee-Benefits.pdf".

-Feel free to scroll up in the chat and/or repeat any prompts we already tested, and explore the reasoning behind the agent's answers.
+The agent successfully understood the user’s request and determined the appropriate steps to provide an accurate response.
+Unlike in the previous tests, the agent did not rely on the available tools.
+Instead, it recognized that the answer could be retrieved directly from the knowledge source, specifically the “Employee-Benefits” file.

 ### Deploy and make your Agent available